 My Top 50 UK Hip Hop Albums

-It’ll come as no surprise to anyone who follows me on social media that I love a good rant.
+It will come as no surprise to anyone who follows me on social media that I love a good rant.
 Forget politics or footy, though — one thing always gets me more hot under the collar than anything: poorly reasoned/researched lists about UK hip hop.

 I’m happy to admit I’m a bit of a purist, but I certainly wasn’t the only one having a go at Noisey’s recent run down of the ‘Greatest UK MCs of All Time’.
 I won’t begrudge the guys at the top — after all, the likes of Skepta and Wiley have done plenty for grime both here and abroad.
 The hip hop element of the list is a completely shambles, though, underrating key figures in the scene’s history or overlooking them entirely.